In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 5. Stay flexible.

-It’s easy to feel as though your sales projections are set in stone and should be the benchmark that every business department aspires to.
+I know it’s easy to feel as though your sales projections are set in stone and should be the benchmark that every business department aspires to.
 But this shouldn’t be the case.
 Your sales projection should be a flexible number that gives you an idea of how much revenue you’ll generate so you can prepare adequately for it.

-“You don’t want to get so wrapped up in your projections that they become an inflexible goal that drives everything else in your company’s strategy or product development efforts — or worse, makes them seem unattainable when they aren't actually impossible after all (just very difficult),” says Gauri Manglik, the CEO and co-founder of Instrumentl.
+“You don’t want to get so wrapped up in your projections that they become an inflexible goal that drives everything else in your company’s strategy or product development efforts — or worse, makes them seem unattainable when they aren't actually impossible after all (just very difficult),” says Gauri Manglik, the CEO and cofounder of Instrumentl.

 “Keep an open mind about what might happen next year and adjust accordingly so you don‘t end up feeling like a failure when things don’t go according to plan.”